tingjun-yang/SP-Arbitrage/README.md

 # ***Project Topic/Title***

-Evaluate the relative change of S&P 500 futures (front ES and MES contract) and SPY ETF over a period of 4 years.
+Evaluate the relative change of S&P 500 futures (front ES and MES contract) vs SPY ETF over a period of 4 years.
 This will include significant market events. <br>
 How strong of a correlation will we find?
 Do different time periods matter? <br>

 # ***Introduction:***